 The table at the back of these instruction outlines the characteristics for different types of wood.

 Do not burn unseasoned wood in your woodburner.
-Do not burn particle board, lacquered, painted or treated wood, plastics, rubber or liquid fuels.
-The stove is not suitable for burning solid fuel ie. briquettes\ coal\coke\ smokless fuel.
-The stove should not be used as an incinerator.
+Do not burn particle board, lacquered, painted or treated wood, plastics, or rubber.
+The stove is not suitable for burning solid fuel ie. briquettes\ coal\coke\smokless fuel.